OmarAmara/flask-estate-api/README.md

 PUT      /api/v1.0/searches/(id)      -> Update — edit/change/update Search
 DESTROY /api/v1.0/searches/(id)       -> DELETE Search

+To Authenticate User, the User must have data corresponding with the User class model in the models.py file.
+Once user is created, all that is needed to login will be the email and password associated with the User Account.

+The following Instructions are used for the cloning and set-up of this API.

+Set-up/ Install:
-Set-up/ Install: (assuming you already have python3 installed)
+	(assuming you already have python3 installed and virtualenv set-up in nano ~/.bash_profile)

 	step 1:
 			Run in CLI: 'virtualenv .env -p python3'